multilogin-marketing/multilogin-marketing/README.md

 - **150+ countries to choose from** — pick any country or region for each profile.
 Each profile gets its own IP matched to its location, so every account looks like a real local user.
 - **Full isolation between profiles** — cookies, cache, login sessions, and local storage never leak between profiles.
 One account cannot affect another.
 - **Unique fingerprint per profile** — each profile gets its own browser fingerprint, making it appear as a completely different device to any platform.
-- **Chromium-based with two built-in browsers** — Mimic (Chrome-based) and Stealthfox (Firefox-based), both hardened against fingerprint detection.
+- **Chromium-based browser profiles** — hardened against fingerprint detection.
 - **Quick cloning and bulk operations** — duplicate profiles in seconds or run bulk actions across hundreds of profiles at once.
 - **Cloud or local storage** — save profile data in the cloud and access it from any device, or keep it local for full control.
 - **Automation-ready** — every browser profile works with Selenium, Puppeteer, Playwright, and Postman out of the box.